-Generally biochemists are working to optimise positive characteristics and decrease negative characteristics across a specific organism.
+Generally, Biochemists are working to optimize positive characteristics and decrease negative characteristics across a specific organism.

-If working in industry (such as food, biotechnology, medical diagnostics or laboratory services), biochemists are typically working towards optimisation of a product.
+If working in an industry (such as food, biotechnology, medical diagnostics or laboratory services), Biochemists are typically working towards optimization of a product.

 - Planning experiments

 - Developing new tools or equipment as necessary